syncfusion-content/mobilejavascript-docs/MobileJS/Menu/Getting-Started.md

 ## Create the required layout for Gallery app

-Essential JS Mobile Menu widget can be rendered from a hierarchy of &lt;ul&gt; and &lt;li&gt; and can perform unique actions based on the properties given for each &lt;li&gt; item.
+Essential JS Mobile Menu widget can be rendered from a hierarchy of <ul> and <li> and can perform unique actions based on the properties given for each <li> item.
 You can easily customize the Menu control by changing its properties.
 In the following code example, the gallery app menu is used to show multiple sharing options to share images.

 Create an HTML file and paste the following template to the HTML file for Menu creation.